SciML/CellMLToolkit.jl/docs/src/tutorial.md

   prob = ODEProblem(ml, tspan)
 ```

-Now, `ml` points to a `CellModel` struct that contains the details of the model and `prob` is an `ODEProblem` ready for integration.
+Now, `ml` points to a `CellModel` struct that contains the details of the model, and `prob` is an `ODEProblem` ready for integration.
 We can solve and visualize `prob` as

 ```Julia
   using DifferentialEquations, Plots